5 Steps to Maximize Your Pension in Canada (2026 Guide)

 - Longer delay = higher monthly income

-If you can afford to wait, this strategy can significantly boost retirement income.
+If you can afford to wait, this strategy can significantly boost retirement income and long-term stability.

 Step 3: Continue Working Longer